bleutzinn/grav-plugin-add-page-by-form/README.md

         -
             addpage: null
         -
-            display: '@self'
+            redirect: '@self'
 ---

 Please write your assignment and attach any images and/or files.
 ```
-Supposing the user has not changed the pre filled title field, has entered his name "Paul Walker", as the assignment content a simple "q.e.d." and uploaded some images plus a PDF document, the full new page will be:
+Supposing the user has not changed the pre filled title field, has entered his name "Paul Walker", has entered a simple "q.e.d." as the assignment content and uploaded one PDF document, then the full new page will be:

 ```
 ---